 - (1) "good reason" means, in summary, (i) a material diminution in the executive's title, authority, responsibilities or base salary (including, in the case of Mr. Busch, the failure of the Board to appoint him as Chairman of the Board within 10 days after the effective date of his Employment Agreement), (ii) after a specified period (three months in the case of Messrs.
-Busch and Kiernan and nine months in the case of Mr. Leon) after the occurrence of a "change-in-control", a material duplication (that did not exist prior to the "change-in-control") with other executives of the Company (or its subsidiaries) of the executive's title, authorities, duties or responsibilities, (iii) a material breach by the Company of the Employment Agreement, (iv) a 50-mile relocation of an executive's principal place of business from the Company's headquarters in Bethesda, Maryland or (v) a change to whom the executive reports, - (2) "cause" means, in summary, the executive's (i) material breach of the Employment Agreement or any other written agreement between the Company (or its subsidiaries) and the executive, (ii) material breach of any workplace law or the Company (or its subsidiaries) written policies and codes of conduct, (iii) commission of an act of fraud, theft, dishonesty, embezzlement or breach of fiduciary duty related to the Company (or its subsidiaries) or the performance of his duties under the Employment Agreement, (iv) commission of an act of gross negligence or willful misconduct related to the Company (or its subsidiaries) or the performance of his duties under the Employment Agreement, which results in material and demonstrable damage to the Company (or its subsidiaries), (v) conviction of, or plea of guilty or nolo contendere to, a felony (or state law equivalent) or any crime of involving moral turpitude or the indictment of executive of any felony (or state law equivalent) of any crime involving moral turpitude, which is not discharged or otherwise resolved within 18 months, (vi) willful failure or refusal, other than due to disability, to perform his obligations under the Employment Agreement or to follow any lawful directive from the board of directors of the Company or (vii) violation of certain of the restrictive covenants contained in the Employment Agreement. - (3) "Change-in-Control" means, in summary, the occurrence of (i) the sale, transfer, conveyance or other disposition, in one or a series of related transactions, of all or substantially all of the Company's properties or assets, (ii) a change in the majority of the Board, (iii) acquisition of 50% of more of the voting power of the Company's stock, or (iv) the consummation of a reorganization, merger, consolidation, statutory share exchange or similar transaction after which the Company's shareholders do not own, directly or indirectly, more than 50% of the voting power of the surviving entity's (or a parent entity's) stock.
+Busch and Kiernan and nine months in the case of Mr. Leon) after the occurrence of a "change-in-control", a material duplication (that did not exist prior to the "change-in-control") with other executives of the Company (or its subsidiaries) of the executive's title, authorities, duties or responsibilities, (iii) a material breach by the Company of the Employment Agreement, (iv) a 50-mile relocation of an executive's principal place of business from the Company's headquarters in Bethesda, Maryland or (v) a change to whom the executive reports. - (2) "cause" means, in summary, the executive's (i) material breach of the Employment Agreement or any other written agreement between the Company (or its subsidiaries) and the executive, (ii) material breach of any workplace law or the Company (or its subsidiaries) written policies and codes of conduct, (iii) commission of an act of fraud, theft, dishonesty, embezzlement or breach of fiduciary duty related to the Company (or its subsidiaries) or the performance of his duties under the Employment Agreement, (iv) commission of an act of gross negligence or willful misconduct related to the Company (or its subsidiaries) or the performance of his duties under the Employment Agreement, which results in material and demonstrable damage to the Company (or its subsidiaries), (v) conviction of, or plea of guilty or nolo contendere to, a felony (or state law equivalent) or any crime of involving moral turpitude or the indictment of executive of any felony (or state law equivalent) of any crime involving moral turpitude, which is not discharged or otherwise resolved within 18 months, (vi) willful failure or refusal, other than due to disability, to perform his obligations under the Employment Agreement. - (3) "Change-in-Control" means, in summary, the occurrence of (i) the sale, transfer, conveyance or other disposition, in one or a series of related transactions, of all or substantially all of the Company's properties or assets, (ii) a change in the majority of the Board, (iii) acquisition of 50% of more of the voting power of the Company's stock, or (iv) the consummation of a reorganization, merger, consolidation, statutory share exchange or similar transaction after which the Company's shareholders do not own, directly or indirectly, more than 50% of the voting power of the surviving entity's (or a parent entity's) stock.